Daily Planet (DC Comics house advertisement): Publication history

 The Daily Planet first appeared in House of Secrets #141, cover-dated May 1976.
 The volume numbers started at 76, to correspond with the debut year 1976.
-Each week a new issue of the Planet appeared in select issues of DC's lineup.
-As time went on, new material and features were added, including puzzles, crosswords, and trivia.
+Each week, a new issue of the Planet appeared in selected issues of DC's lineup.
+As time went on, new materials and features were added, including puzzles, crosswords, and trivia.

-Beginning in 1980, the Daily Planet was rotated with its sister publication, the Feature Page, which often featured an expanded "Answer Man" column and "DC Profiles" of company creators.
+Beginning in 1980, the Daily Planet was rotated with its sister publication, the "Feature Page", which often featured an expanded "Answer Man" column and "DC Profiles" of company creators.
 In 1981, the Planet was moved exclusively to DC Dollar Comics The Superman Family and World's Finest Comics.
 With only seven issues produced in 1981, the Daily Planet feature was discontinued after the December 1981 issue (DC cover date March 1982).
 The "Direct Currents" section was continued sporadically on some comics' letters pages.

 212 editions of the Daily Planet were produced from 1976 to 1981.